sachin-sumologic/sumologic-documentation/docs/integrations/saml/onelogin.md

 **Logins by Country.** See the count of number of logins by country name displayed in a table to get an idea of your visitor traffic by country in the last 24 hours.

 **Event Outlier Over Time.** See the events that fall outside the normal range for the last 24 hours.
-**Event Outlier Over Time.** See the events that fall outside the normal range for the last 24 hours.

 **Failed Login Outlier.** See any logins over the last 24 hours that fall outside the specified failed login threshold.